federizer/federizer.github.io/README.md

 ## Federizer
-The Digital Postal System.
+Federizer is a digital postal system that brings together storage, communication and identity.
 It is a replacement for traditional email system that no longer meets security standards and functional requirements.